ExistUD1993/MonoSandbox-Networked/README.md

-# MonoSandbox
-MonoSandbox is a mod for the virtual reality game Gorilla Tag which introduces a sandbox-based menu inspired by Garry's Mod.

-## Why use MonoSandbox?
+#MonoSandbox
+MonoSandbox is a sandbox-style mod for Gorilla Tag, bringing a Garry’s Mod–inspired experience into virtual reality.
+It adds an interactive menu and a variety of creative tools that let players experiment, build, and have fun in new ways.

+##Features
+- Simple & Intuitive Menu
-- A simplistic menu which makes for easy interaction
+- A clean, easy-to-use interface designed for smooth interaction in VR.
+- Sandbox Gameplay
-- A variety of different items with unique mechanics
+- Spawn and interact with a wide range of items, each with unique mechanics.
-- A polished experience used by hundreds of players
+  Variety of Tools
+- Experiment with different objects and mechanics to create your own experiences.
+  Polished Experience
+- Built and refined with feedback from an active player base.

+##Getting Started
+- Install Gorilla Tag
+- Set up Bepinex
+- Download the latest release
+- Launch the game and enjoy the sandbox experience

+### <i>Disclaimer
-### <i>This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.</i>
+MonoSandbox is not affiliated with, endorsed, or sponsored by Gorilla Tag or Another Axiom LLC.
+Portions of the materials used are property of Another Axiom LLC. ©2021 Another Axiom LLC.